General der Nachrichtenaufklärung: France

 In 1939, OKH/Chi cryptanalysed the mobile cipher which had replaced the peacetime cipher of the static French wireless net with the outbreak of war.
 All messages of an administrative or supply nature, nevertheless, helped to fill in the tactical picture, e.g. the strength of units being created on the training ground at Camp de Châlons at Mourmelon-le-Grand, was estimated by statistics of water bottles and blankets.
 It was equally possible to deduce facts about the shortage of armour-piercing ammunition with the French infantry units.
 Similarly, the conversion of the 2nd and 3rd Cuirassier Regiment to armoured division status in the area northeast of Paris was ascertained in December 1939.
 Likewise, the order of battle of the French 6th Army on the French-Italian border was well known.

 Poland

-According to Lieutenant Colonel Metting, who was interrogated, that owing to the speedy development of the Polish campaign, very little cryptographic work was undertaken.
+According to Metting, that owing to the speedy development of the Polish campaign, very little cryptographic work was undertaken.
 The main signal intelligence information on the regrouping of the Polish forces was derived from the Polish relay wireless traffic which was believed to be carried out in Plaintext.